Last Updated on August 22, 2022

 Often the next step here was train travel to Canada’s interior.
 We climb aboard a colonist railroad car.
 In these Spartan cars the seats served as beds.
 The small, pull-down berths above the seats were the kiddies’ sleeping quarters.
 Families brought their own food and bedding.
 There was little room for luggage.

-A kitchen area filled one end of the car, most of its space occupied by a large wood stove and woodpile.
+A kitchen.
 I can imagine the complications of each family preparing its own food during the journey.
 It must have been a huge adventure for the kids and extremely stressful for the adults.